iampintooprajapati/js-new-2023/README.md

   - **let** : Only use let if you can't use const and also for change the data.
   - **const** : Always use const if the value should not be changed and use const if the type should not be changed (Arrays and Objects)

+# Topic 2 :- JavaScript Array

+# What is an Array?

+- The **Array** object, as with arrays in other programming languages, enables **storing a collection of multiple items under a single variable name**, and has members for **performing common array operations**.
+- Array objects with the following core characteristics:
+  - JavaScript arrays are **resizable and can contain a mix of different** data types.
+  - JavaScript arrays are not associative arrays.
+  - JavaScript arrays are **zero-indexed**: the first element of an array is at index 0.
+  - JavaScript **array-copy operations** create **shallow copies**.